Your basket is currently empty!

 The consequences of taking unapproved medicines could be disastrous.

-If you’re interested in this treatment, the smartest thing to do is talk with your doctor about participating in a legitimate research study.
+If you’re interested in this treatment, the best course of action is to discuss participation in a legitimate research study with your doctor.